mnesh01/contactsapi/README.md

-# Contacts API
+# ContactsAPI

 ## Overview
-The Contacts API is a backend application built using **Node.js, Express, MongoDB, and JWT authentication**.
+ContactsAPI is a backend application built using **Node.js, Express, MongoDB, and JWT authentication**.
 It allows users to perform **CRUD operations** on their contacts while ensuring security through authentication and authorization mechanisms.

 ## Features
 - **User Authentication**: JWT-based authentication for secure access.